W8CUL/ARC-HAB/docs/other/To do - Task list for March 1st launch.md

 - APRS tracker filters
 - Recovery setup - based on how WSPR ground testing goes we will confirm that
+- Science and saving prediction on run time
+	- APRS and Sondehub API and data logging
+		- talk to TJE: If you know python this is a web scripting application and get some science out of that

 ### Outreach